KelloVerra/PR2-Item-Dynamic-Emissive/README.md

 # Dynamic Texture Emissivity
 ## This type off emissivity doesnt necessarrily require disabling the minecraft default shading
-Its another way to enable emmisivity to a certain area on the texture
+Its another way to enable emmisivity to a certain area on the texture.

 - Open up your preferred texture
 - Select parts that you want to make emissive
-- Set the alpha/transparency to `254` (See minecraft:block/ice for proof of concept)
+- Set the alpha/transparency to `254` (See minecraft:block/matrix_cube or minecraft:block/matrix_cube_entire)

 ### Ingame Example (Matrix Cube)
 (Left) `/summon item_display ~ ~ ~ {item:{id:"minecraft:ice",Count:1b,tag:{CustomModelData:1}}}`